popeindustries/buddy/README.md

 ## Concepts

-**Project Root**: The directory from which all paths are resolved to.
+**Project Root**: The directory from which all paths resolve to.
 Determined by location of the *buddy.json* config file.

 **Sources**: An array of directories from which all referenced files are retrieved from.
 A js module's package name is constructed starting from it's source directory.